Department of Mathematical Sciences Scholarships

 The Marvin C. Zastrow Excellence in Mathematics Scholarship was founded by his wife, Nancy Zastrow.
 Dr. Zastrow taught at Fredonia for over thirty years.
 He had high expectations of his students, and some of his teaching methods and high standards earned him a reputation around campus.
 Some students considered him intimidating, but many others revered him and found him unforgettable.
 As SUNY Distinguished Teaching Professor Dr. Bob Rogers notes, "No one worked harder or was more prepared for class than Dr. Zastrow."
 This scholarship continues Dr. Zastrow's legacy by rewarding students who work hard, meet high standards, and show promise and interest in the mathematical sciences.

 The department's scholarship and award recipients, along with new inductees to Pi Mu Epsilon, the national honorary mathematics society, are recognized at an annual awards banquet.
-Click one of the links below for more information.
+Visit any of these pages below for more awards information.